-As jeeps were used for convenience of duties, motor cars with low fuel efficiency and difficulties in maintenance had to be removed from the aforesaid activities.
-Moreover, as these are luxury vehicles, it is difficult to deploy them in duties the pool.
-However, in instances of directing official vehicles for urgent repairs and maintenance purposes, this vehicle is provided temporarily to officers entitled to vehicles including Honourable Ministers and at present it had been provided as the official vehicle of the Chairman of the Sri Lanka State Plantations Corporation as per the request made for temporary use of the vehicle.
+As jeeps were used for convenience of duties, motor cars with low fuel efficiency difficulties and in maintenance had to be removed from the aforesaid activities.
+Moreover, as these are luxury vehicles, it is difficult to deploy them in duties of the pool.
+However, instances of directing official vehicles for urgent and maintenance repairs purposes, this vehicle provided temporarily to officers entitled to vehicles including Honourable Ministers and at present it had been provided as the official vehicle of Chairman of the Sri Lanka

+State Plantations Corporation as per the request made for temporary use of the vehicle.